Strontium: Occurrence

-Strontium commonly occurs in nature, being the 15th most abundant element on Earth (its heavier congener barium being the 14th), estimated to average approximately 360 parts per million in the Earth's crust and is found chiefly as the sulfate mineral celestine (SrSO4) and the carbonate strontianite (SrCO3).
+Strontium commonly occurs in nature, being the 15th most abundant element on Earth (its heavier congener barium being the 14th), estimated to average approximately 360 parts per million in the Earth's crust and is found chiefly in two mineral forms: the sulfate (celestine, SrSO4) and the carbonate (strontianite, SrCO3).
 Of the two, celestine occurs much more frequently in deposits of sufficient size for mining.
 Because strontium is used most often in the carbonate form, strontianite would be the more useful of the two common minerals, but few deposits have been discovered that are suitable for development.
 Because of the way it reacts with air and water, strontium only exists in nature when combined to form minerals.
 Naturally occurring strontium is stable, but its synthetic isotope Sr-90 is only produced by nuclear fallout.

-In groundwater strontium behaves chemically much like calcium.
-At intermediate to acidic pH Sr^{2+} is the dominant strontium species.
+In groundwater, strontium behaves chemically much like calcium.
+At intermediate to acidic pH, Sr(2+) is the dominant strontium species.
 In the presence of calcium ions, strontium commonly forms coprecipitates with calcium minerals such as calcite and anhydrite at an increased pH.
 At intermediate to acidic pH, dissolved strontium is bound to soil particles by cation exchange.

 The mean strontium content of ocean water is 8 mg/L. At a concentration between 82 and 90 μmol/L of strontium, the concentration is considerably lower than the calcium concentration, which is normally between 9.6 and 11.6 mmol/L. It is nevertheless much higher than that of barium, 13 μg/L.